igdatc/igdatc.github.io/monthly-meeting.md

 ### Attend Monthly Meetings

 We typically meet starting at 6:00pm every month on the second Wednesday at [Nerdery](https://www.google.com/maps/place/9555+James+Ave+S+%23245/@44.8310696,-93.3005977,17z/) in the south metro.
 These events are free and open to the public, but require registration to attend.
-We always try and post&nbsp;dates and locations of future events on our blog, but you can also check [our Eventbrite](https://igdatc.eventbrite.com/)&nbsp;for the latest&nbsp;event listings.

-It is also recommended that you join the IGDATC [Google Group](https://groups.google.com/d/forum/igda-tc) or follow us on either [Twitter](http://www.twitter.com/igdatc) or [Facebook](http://www.facebook.com/IGDATC).
+Check [our Eventbrite](https://igdatc.eventbrite.com/) for the latest event listings.

 ### Call for Speakers